casper-network/docs-archive/dapp-dev-guide/writing-contracts/writing-rust-contracts.rst

 Run Smart Contract
 ^^^^^^^^^^^^^^^^^^

 Before we can deploy the contract to the context, we need to prepare the request.
-We call the request a `Session <https://docs.rs/casper-engine-test-support/latest/casper_engine_test_support/struct.Session.html>`_.
-Each session call should have 4 elements:
+We call the request a session, and each session call should have 4 elements:

 * Wasm file path.